-The Santander UK plc Group manages its operations on a divisional basis.
+The Santander UK Group Holdings plc and its subsidiaries manages its operations on a divisional basis.
 For this reason, the Company's Directors believe that further key performance indicators for the Company are not necessary or appropriate for an understanding of the development, performance or position of the business.
 The performance of the divisions of Santander UK plc, which include the Company, are discussed in the Group's Annual Report which does not form part of this report.